-- (2) A deduction is allowed for the amount of the expenditure allocated to the relevant period, but this is subject to the application of any prohibitive rule. - (3) The person carrying on the trade may allocate up to the permissible amount of the expenditure to the relevant period. - (4) The permissible amount of the expenditure is the smallest amount given by the following calculations. - (5) The calculations [broadly, allow one-third of the expenditure for each relevant period]. - (6) If the relevant period is less than 12 months the above references to onethird are to be read as references to a proportionately smaller fraction.
+- (5) The calculations [broadly, allow one-third of the expenditure for a each relevant period]. - (6) If the relevant period is less than 12 months the above references to one-third are to be read as references to a proportionately smaller fraction ..."

-It was not disputed that the films in this case were genuine films intended for theatrical release and certified master versions (see [48]-[52] of the Decision).
+It was not disputed that the films in this case were genuine films b intended for theatrical release and certified master versions (see [48]-[52] of the Decision).

-- The version of Section 140 of ITTOIA which applied to Irina Palm and The Queen relevantly provided as follows: - "(1) This section applies if - - (a) the person carrying on the trade has incurred acquisition expenditure in respect of the original master version of a film in, or before, the relevant period, - (aa) the film was completed in, or before, that period, - (b) the acquisition was a relevant acquisition, - (c) the expenditure was incurred before 1 October 2007 ..., - (d) the original master version is a certified master version, and for this purpose 'the producer' means the person who commissions the making of the film and is entitled to control its exploitation.

-- (e) the film is genuinely intended for theatrical release, [and] - (f) the total production expenditure in respect of the original master version is £15 million or less ... - (2) An acquisition is a relevant acquisition if - - (a) ..., or - (b) the acquisition is directly from the producer and the original master version of the film has not previously been acquired directly from the producer,
+- [17] The version of s 140 of ITTOIA which applied to Irina Palm and The Queen relevantly provided as follows: - "(1) This section applies if- - (a) the person carrying on the trade has incurred acquisition expenditure in respect of the original master version of a film in, or before, the relevant period, - (aa) the film was completed in, or before, that period, - (b) the acquisition was a relevant acquisition, - (c) the expenditure was incurred before 1 October 2007 ... - (d) the original master version is a certified master version, - (e) the film is genuinely intended for theatrical release, [and] - (f) the total production expenditure in respect of the original master version is £15 million or less \dots - (2) An acquisition is a relevant acquisition if- - (a) ... or - (b) the acquisition is directly from the producer and the original master version of the film has not previously been acquired directly from the producer, and for this purpose "the producer" means the person who commissions the making of the film and is entitled to control its exploitation.